 Maryland’s statewide Building Energy Performance Standards (BEPS) law requires owners of large commercial, multifamily, and state-owned buildings to annually track their energy use and report results to the Maryland Department of the Environment (MDE) for public disclosure.
 The Building Energy Performance Standards (BEPS) were enacted in 2022 under the Climate Solutions Now Act.

-Currently, all buildings greater than 35,000 square feet (excluding parking garages) are required to submit their annual benchmarking reports via ENERGY STAR Portfolio Manager by June 1, with the 2025 deadline extended to September 1.
+Currently, all buildings greater than 35,000 square feet (excluding parking garages) are required to submit their annual benchmarking reports via ENERGY STAR Portfolio Manager by June 1.

-Additionally, Montgomery County has its own energy benchmarking law that requires owners of buildings 25,000 square feet and larger to track and report annual energy use.
+Montgomery County’s Energy Benchmarking Law requires owners of buildings 25,000 square feet and larger to track and report annual energy use.
 Reports must be submitted each year to the County’s Department of Environmental Protection (DEP) by June 1.

 Montgomery County’s Building Energy Performance Standards (BEPS), effective since 2022, sets long-term energy use intensity targets to help achieve net-zero emissions by 2035.
-Recent legislation passed in 2024 may exempt Montgomery County buildings from the State’s benchmarking requirements, making the County’s rules the primary standard for covered buildings within its jurisdiction.
+Recent legislation passed in 2024exempts Montgomery County buildings from the State’s benchmarking requirements, making the County’s rules the primary standard for covered buildings within its jurisdiction.

-Sheehan Engineering has been assisting clients throughout the state and has an expert level of understanding of the BEPS ordinance requirements.
+Sheehan Engineering has been assisting clients throughout the state and Montgomery County, and has an expert level of understanding of the BEPS ordinance requirements.
 Additionally, we are a Benchmarking Ambassador and offer tailored and full-suite services described below.

 Annual Reporting & Ongoing Benchmarking Support